abdullahaslan/LuckyYou/README.md

 # LuckyYou
 Ethereum Smart Contract for Campaings

 This project is another learning opportunity on how to build smart contracts and understanding limitations on the Solidity programming language.
-Main idea is, awarding consumers under the campaign.
-Companys like Pepsi, Magnum makes campaign evert year and give some awards to consumers.
-We will store products products barcode number with hashing.
-If not barcode will be seen by people
+Main idea is, give award to consumers for a specific campaign.

+Used token is a sample of MintableToken.

 There are three roles on this contract.

-1. Company :Start a new campaign and decide product count.
-Also can change awardAmount(coin).
+1. Company :Register, LoadBalance (spend ether get coin) AddProduct and AddBarcode. function registerCompany(string _companyName, string _email) public function loadBalanceToCompany() public payable returns (uint256) function addProduct (uint32 _productId, uint32 _duration, uint32 _promotionCount) public returns (uint32)
+     function addBarcode(uint32 _productId, uint32 _barcodeNumber, uint32 _rewardAmount) payable returns(bool)

 2. Consumers : After getting product consumers will enter the products barcode number to system.
-If exist they win some coin, may be ether.
+If exist they win some coin. function checkBarcode(uint32 _productId, uint32 _barcodeNumber)  public payable returns(uint32)

-3. Owner: Add, delete company.
-Change coin supply.
+3. Owner: Change adding barcode fee.
+Get ether for giving coin to company.

-    event insertCompanyEvent(uint32 _companyId);

-    event insertProductEvent(uint32 _companyId, uint32 _productId);

-    event insertBarcodeEvent(address _companyAddress, uint32 _companyId, uint32 _productId, uint32 _barcodeNumber);

-    event checkBarcodeEvent(address _checkerAddress, uint32 _companyId, uint32 _productId, uint32 _barcodeNumber);

-    event userWonEvent(address _checkerAddress, uint32 _companyId, uint32 _productId, uint32 _barcodeNumber, uint32 _coinAmount);

 Please provide comments and improvements as this project is a learning opportunity.